-The BlackBerry 10 OS Microkernel
+The BlackBerry 10 OS microkernel

-The POSIX features that aren't implemented in the procnto microkernel (file and device I/O, for example) are provided by optional processes and shared libraries.
+The QNX Neutrino RTOS implements the core POSIX features used in embedded realtime systems, along with the fundamental BlackBerry 10 OS message-passing services.The POSIX features that aren't implemented in the procnto microkernel (file and device I/O, for example) are provided by optional processes and shared libraries.

 To determine the release version of the kernel on your system, use the uname -a command.
-For more information, see its entry in the Utilities Reference.

 Successive microkernels from QNX Software Systems have seen a reduction in the code required to implement a given kernel call.
 The object definitions at the lowest layer in the kernel code have become more specific, allowing greater code reuse (such as folding various forms of POSIX signals, realtime signals, and BlackBerry 10 OS pulses into common data structures and code to manipulate those structures).